chromiumembedded/cef/tools/distrib/mac/README.redistrib.txt

     These files contain non-localized resources used by CEF, Chromium and Blink.
     Without these files arbitrary Web components may display incorrectly.

-* Angle support.
+* ANGLE support.
   * Chromium Embedded Framework.framework/Libraries/libEGL.dylib
   * Chromium Embedded Framework.framework/Libraries/libGLESv2.dylib
+  Support for rendering of HTML5 content like 2D canvas, 3D CSS and WebGL.
+  Without these files the aforementioned capabilities may fail.

+* SwANGLE support.
+  * Chromium Embedded Framework.framework/Libraries/libvk_swiftshader.dylib
+  * Chromium Embedded Framework.framework/Libraries/vk_swiftshader_icd.json
-  Without these files HTML5 accelerated content like 2D canvas, 3D CSS and WebGL will not function.
+  Support for software rendering of HTML5 content like 2D canvas, 3D CSS and WebGL using SwiftShader's Vulkan library as ANGLE's Vulkan backend.
+Without these files the aforementioned capabilities may fail when GPU acceleration is disabled or unavailable.

-* SwiftShader support.
+* SwiftShader support
   * Chromium Embedded Framework.framework/Libraries/libswiftshader_libEGL.dylib
   * Chromium Embedded Framework.framework/Libraries/libswiftshader_libGLESv2.dylib
-  Without these files WebGL will not function in software-only mode when the GPU is not available or disabled.
+  Deprecated support for software rendering using SwiftShader's GL libraries.
+  Used as an alternative to SwANGLE when the `--use-gl=swiftshader-webgl` command-line flag is specified.